umputun/tg-spam/README.md

 - `exclude-tokens.txt` - list of tokens to exclude from spam detection, usually common words.
 Each line in this file is a single token (word), or a comma-separated list of words in dbl-quotes.
 - `stop-words.txt` - list of stop words to detect spam right away.
 Each line in this file is a single phrase (can be one or more words).
 The bot checks if any of those phrases are present in the message and if so, it marks the message as spam.

-_All 4 files are dynamically reloaded by the bot, so user can change them on the fly without restarting the bot._
+_The bot dynamically reloads all 4 files, so user can change them on the fly without restarting the bot._

 Another useful feature is the ability to keep the list of approved users persistently.
-The bot will not ban those users and won't check their messages for the spam, because they already passed the initial check.
-IDs of those users kept in the internal list, stored in the file `approved-users.txt`.
-To enable this feature, user must specify the file with the list of approved users with `--files.approved-users=, [$FILES_APPROVED_USERS]` parameter.
+The bot will not ban those users and won't check their messages for spam because they have already passed the initial check.
+IDs of those users are kept in the internal list and stored in the file approved-users.txt.
+To enable this feature, the user must specify the file with the list of approved users with `--files.approved-users=, [$FILES_APPROVED_USERS]` parameter.
 The file is binary and can't be edited manually.
-The bot handles it automatically as long as the parameter is set and `--paranoid` mode is not enabled.
+The bot handles it automatically if the parameter is set and --paranoid mode is not enabled.

 ### Admin chat/group